 The shelf life of PRECIMASK® in its original packaging is more than 40 years (with specific storage conditions).
 Disposable masks have a shelf life.
 With PRECIMASK®, there are no need to renew stocks of disposable masks, and they can be stored for 40 years in their packaging.

-Last but not least, PRECIMASK® are designed, manufactured, and assembled in France according to the most stringent European quality standards.
+Last but not least, PRECIMASK® is designed, manufactured, and assembled in France according to the most stringent European quality standards.
 The ceramic filters, developed in the Saint-Gobain Research and Development center of Cavaillon (Vaucluse) is produced in France and Germany.

-The PRECIMASK® were designed to respond to the urgency of the current pandemic.
+The PRECIMASK® was designed to respond to the urgency of the current pandemic.
 Nevertheless, despite the vaccination campaigns, the scientific councils fear the appearance of new variants from October 2021 on against which the available vaccines may not be as effective.